 Lack of cash is a surprisingly common problem amongst business people.
 There are basically two main things you can do about this.
 Sadly both require paying the money plus interest later.

 - Make an arrangement with IRD.
 Suppose you owe say $5,000.
 If you make an arrangement before it's due to pay $500 per month, then as long as you pay on time every month, even with interest it will be paid off within a year.
-Of course if you really want to pay extra, miss a deadline or two.
+If you really want to pay extra, miss a deadline or two.

 - Arrange with a tax intermediary to pay the bill.
 I won't go into details, but there's no actual money involved until you make the payment.
 So should you feel the urge to give IRD more money, simply make an arrangement with an intermediary and don't meet your payment to them.
 Then IRD will charge you with interest and penalties - a double success.